 If the cake came out good, I was planning to recommend bookmarking it for fall or winter or a cooler day when baking a cake is a little more appropriate.
 Or at least buying an air conditioner first.
 But you know what?
 Never mind that.
 You need to to make this cake right away.
 Like, tonight.
 It’s that good.

-Its dense and moist with a big punch of booze and a lot of spice.
-While you’d never be able to guess there was mustard in this if you didn’t already know, it definitely plays a leading role.
+This cake is dense and moist with a big punch of booze and a lot of spice.
 Its delicious on it’s own, but the top does sink in a little, so if you’re serving it to guests go ahead and spoon on some caramelized pears.
 The sweetness will also cut down on some of the heat.

 Now, if you’ll forgive me, I’m going to go eat another slice.